 Improper maintenance of shift/throttle hardware may cause a sudden loss of control!

-- Carefully read and understand all of the information about the shift/throttle in the Sport Boat Owner's Manual. - Also, read and understand the shifter/throttle and engine manuals.
+Read all of the information about the shift/throttle lever in the shifter/throttle manual, the engine operation manual, and the Sport Boat Owner's Manual.

 Power Trim and Tilt